chinamike65/hugo-tuolesi/content/book3/book3en.md

  How to write it and how to visualize it must be very clear.

+(8) Performing wrathful ritual procedures for forcefully catching the attention of the meditational deities and protectors

-(8) The trick to stimulate function refers to some methods of compulsory achievement and elimination of obstacles.
+The trick to stimulate function refers to some methods of compulsory achievement and elimination of obstacles.

-(9) Soothing and consecrating the spirits
+(9) Consecrating images and statues

 The soothing and consecrating methods include exorcising evil spirits, removing filth, contemplating Buddhas, welcoming Buddhas, making offerings, reciting mantras, transforming shapes, soothing the mind, consecrating the light, blessings, scattering flowers and praying for blessings, etc. There are many kinds of rituals.

 If there are stupas, halls, and statues that need consecration and blessing, as a Tantric Guru, you must be able to use these rituals proficiently.

+(10) Making mandala offerings, performing the meditational practices (sadhana) and taking self initiations

-(10) Mandala meditation offering method refers to mastering how to meditate on the mandala of Wisdom Deity, Ultimate Bliss, etc., and how to make offerings after meditating.
+Mandala meditation offering method refers to mastering how to meditate on the mandala of Wisdom Deity, Ultimate Bliss, etc., and how to make offerings after meditating.

 55